End each day on a high | Blog Post by Rob Crews

 It’s really easy to end the day with one eye on the clock, rushing that final task in order to get out the door early or skimming through email rather than getting on with something important.
 Letting yourself slip into low quality work isn’t ideal — often it will just mean more work to do the next day.

-In his first podcast with Tim Ferriss (link and further information in the useful links section at the bottom), Josh Waitzkin pointed out the importance of ending the day with high quality work.
+In his first podcast with Tim Ferriss, Josh Waitzkin illustrated out the importance of ending the day with high quality work with one question:

 Which 3 turns of a ski run are the most important?